slazav/device2/Readme.md

                       always, never, qmark (there is a question mark in the message), qmark1w (question mark in the first word).
 Default: always.

+* `-spp (0|1)`     -- Serial device implements SPP protocal (all replies are followed with #OK or #Error <message>).
+I think, now it works only with devices with my own firmware, no need to use this option for anything else.
+Options -read_cond, -ack_str, -nack_str, -trim_str are ignored.

 * `-flush_on_err (0|1)` -- Flush serial buffers if Input/output error happens.
                            Default: 1